This post is sponsored by Moon Travel Guides.

 When hiking with children unaccustomed to hiking and under 8 years old, I recommend keeping your hike under 3 miles.
 1 to 2 miles is my favorite hike length for families with very young children.
 The distance is short enough to allow for the inevitable slow pace of a curious child.
 You won’t have to rush along when a child wants stop to climb on the rocks, watch bugs crawling on a tree trunk, or to rest.

 Pack your lunch and head to hike Linville first thing in the morning.
 Take the Erwin’s View Hike, starting right beside the visitor center.
-If your children are very young, you can hike the first half mile of the trial, just to the Upper Falls.
+If your children are very young, you can hike the first half mile of the trail, just to the Upper Falls.

 Otherwise, continue on after viewing the upper falls for majestic views of the falls from Chimney View and Erwin’s View.
 You’ll find several uphill stretches, but at under half-a-mile of trail, you’ll have plenty of time to take breaks along the way.
 I did carry my 3-year-old on my back up the steepest stretch when he got tired.